 The beer is a combination of ‘Old Peculiar’ from the Theakston Brewery in Masham and ‘Black Sheep’ from the Black Sheep Brewery, also in Masham.
 Paul Theakston left Theakstons to set up Black Sheep (the black sheep of the family, 1992).
 Let’s ‘reunite the family’ with this special marinade.

-Brush pork spare ribs with our new Bourbon & Cajun BBQ Sauce, put them into a roasting tin, cover them with the beer, cover the tin loosely in foil and pop it into an oven pre-heated to 180 C / Gas Mark 4 for 2 hours.
+Brush pork spare ribs with any of our tasty our BBQ Sauces, put them into a roasting tin, cover them with the beer, cover the tin loosely in foil and pop it into an oven pre-heated to 180 C / Gas Mark 4 for 2 hours.

 Drain the ribs, oil the grill rack and grill the ribs under (or over) a medium heat for 10 minutes, turning them from time to time.